 Brin de Réglisse is on the sheer side, and stays rather close to the skin after the top notes fade.
 The lasting power is less than impressive from my sample vial; perhaps it does better sprayed (and applied lavishly).
 One can always hope.
 I do think it will wear better in spring than in the cold weather we're having at the moment.

 Hermès Brin de Réglisse, like the other Hermessence fragrances, is exclusive to the Hermès boutiques.
 It is available in 100 ml Eau de Toilette or in a set of four 15 ml sprays (the "discovery set").
 The bottles are tinted lavender; the leather cap is a dark grape color.
-The leather sleeve, which can be personalized with the owner's initials, is sold separately.
+The optional leather sleeve, which can be personalized with the owner's initials, is sold separately.